Modification Date: 2019-03-13 14:58:36

 David Shaner's cone 6 floating blue has been used for many years by thousands of potters.
-However the base is built on a the 50:30:20 Nepheline Syenite:Gerstley Borate:Silica clear base.
-This base has some troublesome issues which include slurry gelling because of the partially soluble Gerstley Borate and Nepheline Syenite, consistency and supply issues relating to Gerstley Borate, susceptibility to blistering and higher thermal expansion because of the high feldspar content.
-It was a love-hate relationship that many people had with this glaze, the pull of the appearance was enough to make many endure all of its problems.
+However the base (the clear to which the colorants are added) is 50:30:20 Nepheline Syenite:Gerstley Borate:Silica.
+It has serious issues (including slurry gelling because of the partially soluble Gerstley Borate and Nepheline Syenite, consistency and supply issues with Gerstley Borate, susceptibility to blistering and higher thermal expansion because of the high feldspar content).
+As a consequence most users thus have had a love-hate relationship with the recipe.

-In this recipe we have transplanted the iron, cobalt and rutile into a the 80:20 Ravenscrag:Frit base (and added more frit to get more action in the crystal development and variegation).
-This affords the great workability features of this base producing a much more pleasant-to-use slurry.
-It also eliminates the solubility and consistency issues and produces a glaze of lower thermal expansion.
+This employs an alternative base recipe into which the iron, cobalt and rutile have been transplanted.
+The GR6-A 80:20 Ravenscrag:Frit base has been conditioned with a further 10% frit addition to get more crystal development and variegation.
+This base eliminates the solubility and consistency issues and produces a glaze of lower thermal expansion.

 Cone 6 oxidation.
 GR6M Ravenscrag version is on the left.
 The Alberta Slip version (GA6C) is more fluid, but that also means it will run more during firing and blister more if too thick or on re-firing.
 Generally, the Alberta Slip version appears better on dark bodies and the Ravenscrag one on lighter burning clays.
 The Alberta Slip version gets its color only from Rutile (and thus requires a special drop-and-hold firing scheduel), the Ravenscrag one produces blue in any firing schedule (although the color will be better in the drop-and-hold schedule).